iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 Too Complex for:

-- **General daily usage**: Due to its complexity and low-level nature, the REST API isn't suitable for typical daily tasks, unless you wrap it into your own script snippets.
+- **General daily usage**: Due to its complexity and low-level nature, the REST API isn't suitable for bare-handed humans, unless you wrap it into your own script snippets.

 Hints:

 - **Browser Dev Tools (F12)**: when higher-level management tools lack specific functionality that is suddenly available on the portal, you can inspect the REST API calls made by the portal in your browser's developer tools.
 This insight can be valuable for building custom solutions.
-- **Pure PowerShell**: PowerShell is a proven choice for interacting with the REST API due to its powerful object processing capabilities and built-in support for REST calls and JSON.
+- **Pure PowerShell**: PowerShell is a handy choice for interacting with the REST API due to its built-in support for REST calls and JSON with powerful object processing capabilities.

 ## Level 1: Scripting tools